kinxyo/RecomSys/README.md

 ```

 ## Closing Remarks
-We've remade our previous Streamlit app in Flask to expand upon functionalities and provide more mordern UI.
+We've remade our previous Streamlit app in Flask to expand upon functionalities and provide a more mordern touch to the UI.
 <br>
 ### TEAM
 - Kinjalk